Fathering Court was an innovative alternative to prosecution and incarceration for men with significant child support arrearages.

 - Connecting dads and moms to necessary resources

-Here’s another video about the program: Fathering Court
+Here’s a video about the program: Fathering Court

 Looking for resources for Legal / Custody issues?
 Click here.